ShanghART Gallery: History

+Moving into M50 and Further Expansions

 In the early 2000s, ShanghART Gallery started to move into the emerging art district at 50 Moganshan Road where many of their artists have rented studios at.
 The gallery finally moved into its newly renovated permanent space in 2006, after renting a separate warehouse, H-Space, in 2004 to exhibit large-scale works.
 A few years later, the gallery opened another space, this time at Beijing, in another quickly developing art district Caochangdi.

 ShanghART Gallery stepped out of China for the first time in 2012, taking a space in the newly opened Gillman Barracks arts cluster in Singapore, opening with an exhibition of Geng Jianyi.
 This establishes an overseas presence for the gallery and it is one of the few original galleries still remaining at the area as of 2020.

+Development of West Bund and continued growth

 Celebrating its 20th anniversary in 2016, ShanghART Gallery moved into a new space in the West Bund, an area that is along Huangpu River, east of Xuhui District.
 West Bund was designed to support city living and built with the idea of being an iconic district in the city in mind.
 Various cultural and arts institutions have since taken root in the district, including ShanghART Gallery in its three-storey building.
 Aside from two floors of exhibition space, the new building consists of a publicly accessible library that hosts an impressive collection of art books from its artists, multi-functional rooms, as well as a rooftop terrace.
 The gallery closed its original space at Moganshan Road which later reopened in 2017 as ShanghART M50.

+In September 2022, the Singapore space celebrated its 10th anniversary alongside the tenth year of Gillman Barracks' establishment with an exhibition that references its very first presentation of Zhang Enli in 2012, alongside Southeast Asian artists Melati Suryodarmo, Apichatpong Weerasethakul, and Robert Zhao Renhui.